Procedures, Supplies and Equipment to Repair an RV Roof or Rubber Roof.

 This is the basic process for coating or recoating an EPDM roof.

-Repair water leaks using the techniques mentiones in this article.
+Repair water leaks using the techniques mentions in this article.
 Spot clean before repairing the roof.

 Apply an EPDM roofing primer as per manufacturers instructions.